Jesse-V/OnioNS-server/README.md

 ### Bug Reporting

 Please open a ticket on Github.
 If you do not have a Github account, please contact kernelcorn on #tor-dev on OFTC IRC, or email kernelcorn at riseup dot net.
 Please follow the same process for filing enhancement requests.
 I use PGP key 0xC20BEC80.
 I accept pull requests if you want to contribute.

+### Security Vulnerabilities

+Usually, security vulnerabilities may be reported through the same communication channels as bug reports.
+However, if the impact is significant and you wish to report it privately, please contact me on IRC and I'll open a private conversation with you, or you can send me an email (PGP 0xC20BEC80).
+Please allow me time to respond, patch, and push out an update before reporting it publicly, which shouldn't take long.
+I don't have the resources for a bug bounty, but I can optionally provide credit you for the find if you so desire.